onelogin/onelogin-java-sdk/docs/DefaultApi.md

 <a name="updateMapping"></a>
 # **updateMapping**
-> Integer updateMapping(authorization, mappingId, mapping)
+> Integer updateMapping(mappingId, mapping, authorization)